kasrasadeghi/cornerstone/docs/log.md

 # feb 8
+# many or command
+Often times in an infix operator language i wish to say "A or B is equal to C" or "A and B is equal to C" which could be "A or B == C" "A and B == C" except that that overloads "or" and "and" to mean both binary or/and but also grouping.

+One possible remedy would be to have "A, B == C" for grouping 'and' and "A / B == C" for grouping 'or'.
+This would overload the divide operator, but we could use 'int./' or '//' to disambiguate.

+In a Texp/prefix syntax, we could do:
+`"A or B is equal to C" => "(== C (some A B))"`
+`"A and B is equal to C" => "(== C (all A B))"` which lends itself to the 'for all' and 'there exists/some' symbols in mathematics.

+We could use 'exists' instead of 'some', 'both' instead of 'all', 'atleast-one-of' instead of 'exists'. 'atleast-one-of' is certainly more clear, but very verbose. 'some' is balanced between real-language-sounding (unlike 'exists'), and concise (unlike 'atleast-one-of').

 # kinds of errors
 there's a difference between assertions for correctness, user behaviour, and system behaviour, and developer user errors